anrei0000/anrei0000.github.io/_posts/2019-08-14-ci_cd_with_laravel_bitbucket_aws.md

 ```
 Then I test the connection locally `mysql -ubooks -p***`.

-Sidenote, I still remember the hours I spent thinking there was supposed to be an empty character between `-p` and the actual password.
+_By the way_, I still remember the hours I spent long ago, thinking there was supposed to be an empty character between `-p` and the actual password.

 ### Configure webserver

-* Create the file
+* Config file

-`/etc/nginx/sites-available/www.books.lpgfmk.xyz` and make it look similar to this.
+Create the file `/etc/nginx/sites-available/www.books.lpgfmk.xyz` and make it look similar to this.

 ```
 server {